odk-x/services/README.md

 Install [Android Studio](http://developer.android.com/tools/studio/index.html) and the [SDK](http://developer.android.com/sdk/index.html#Other).

 This project depends on the ODK [androidlibrary](https://github.com/opendatakit/androidlibrary) project; its binaries will be downloaded automatically fom our maven repository during the build phase.
-If you wish to modify that project yourself, you must clone it into the same parent directory as core.
+If you wish to modify that project yourself, you must clone it into the same parent directory as services.
 You directory stucture should resemble the following:

         |-- odk

-            |-- androidcommon
+            |-- services

             |-- androidlibrary